eslint/rfcs/designs/2026-custom-base-path/README.md

 ### Alternative: Maintain Reference Location

-The above solution is fully backwards-compatible but it's hard to extend to existing configurations because changing the base path also means that all relative paths and patterns in existing configs (in `files`, `ignores` and `basePath`) must be modified to be relative to the new base path.
+The above solution is fully backward-compatible but it's hard to extend to existing configurations because changing the base path also means that all relative paths and patterns in existing configs (in `files`, `ignores` and `basePath`) must be modified to be relative to the new base path.

 For example, in the example in the previous section, a project may already have a config that lints files in the current directory (`app`) like this: